The Princess Diaries, Volume VII: Party Princess

 The Princess Diaries, Volume VII: Party Princess, released in the United Kingdom as The Princess Diaries: Seventh Heaven, is a young adult book in the Princess Diaries series.
 Written by Meg Cabot, it was released in 2006 by Harper Collins Publishers and is the seventh novel in the series.

+Publication history

+The Princess Diaries, Volume VII: Party Princess was published on March 23, 2006, by HarperCollins.
+It is the seventh novel in The Princess Diaries series.